SCALEit-eG/scaleit-interfaces-specification/AssetManagement/README.md

 - Device Id or domain name registered in a digital certificate for a non-person entity

 Authentication, i.e. establishing an identity, is assumed to be done by an authentication component before this API.

+## Asset Management Check List

+- How is Asset defined?
+- What kinds of assets can be modeled?
+- Is there a notion of asset kind or asset type and what does it mean?
+- How are assets identified?
+- What belongs to the metadata of an asset?
+- How can data be associated with an asset?
+- How can this data be queried and managed with CRUD operations?
+- Can a certain structure of the data be enforced?
+- Is data type versioning supported?
+- How can asset relationships be modeled?
+- Are there predefined relationships with special meaning?
+- What serializations of asset metadata and data are supported?
+- What kind of events are supported to report when something in the asset management changes?
+- How are the events propagated?
+- Can custom events be defined?
+- Are operations on assets supported?
+- How are permissions on assets and their data managed?
+- Are there global permissions?

 ## Asset Management